 How much is the average leak?

 Evidence in the Keystone XL construction permit hearing stated if a spill were to occur on the Keystone XL pipeline, federal Pipeline and Hazardous Materials Safety Administration (PHMSA) data indicate the spill is likely to be three barrels or less.
 According to DENR records, four spills were reported along the first Keystone pipeline in South Dakota.
 All have occurred at Keystone pumping stations, and were contained and cleaned up on-site.
 Only Keystone property was affected.
 However, three spills were 10 gallons or less.
 The fourth was larger; approximately 100 gallons of crude oil were released over an area of 60 feet by 110 feet.
 All spills were contained on-site and all affected soil and water was removed.
 Each spill was cleaned up at TransCanada's expense according to DENR requirements.

 How long until a leak can be detected?

 The time required for detection of a leak varies according to the size of the leak and other factors such as location.
-Keystone will operate the XL pipeline using a state of the art Supervisory Control and Data Acquisition system with 24/7 monitoring of the SCADA leak detection systems.
+Keystone will operate the Keystone XL Pipeline using a state of the art Supervisory Control and Data Acquisition system with 24/7 monitoring of the SCADA leak detection systems.
 Keystone will also be required to do fly over visual inspections and other on-the-ground visual inspections on a regular basis in accordance with federal regulations and the permit conditions.
-Testimony (1,066 KB) from the first Keystone pipeline proceedings describes the leak detection systems in more detail.
+Testimony from the first Keystone pipeline proceedings describes the leak detection systems in more detail.

 Additionally, all interstate pipelines are subject to federal (PHMSA) regulation.
-As such, the PUC ordered all required plans, programs, and procedures be prepared and filed with PHMSA before the pipeline was able to be in operation.
+As such, the PUC ordered all required plans, programs, and procedures be prepared and filed by TransCanada with PHMSA before the pipeline was able to be in operation.